Lazy Nezumi Pro has its own scripting engine, which can allow users to write and run scripts that will be evaluated as you draw.

 To access LNP's scripting functionalities, open the main window, and unfold the Scripting section at the bottom by clicking on the arrow icon.
 This part of the guide will explain what the controls in this section do.

-2. Under the Mode list, you'll find a set of Script Parameters (if the script has any), with sliders and input boxes for setting their values.
+2. Under the Script list, you'll find a set of Script Parameters (if the script has any), with sliders and input boxes for setting their values.
 These values are assigned to the associated variables in the script, and will change how the script affects your lines.
 For example, a wave script could have parameters to change the period and amplitude of the wave.
 Double-clicking a parameter's slider will reset that parameter to its default value.
 Hovering over a parameter name, slider, or value input box will show a tooltip, if one is defined for that parameter.

 3. The Show Code button will open the script's code text box.
 The text is read-only for the pre-loaded scripts.